Student members

 When are student member's applications due?

 Applications are due in the fall leading up to the summer clinic.
-For our 2023 mobile health clinic, applications have closed fall 2022.
+For our 2025 mobile health clinic, applications will open in Fall 2024.

 What will the application process look like this year, in-person interviews or virtual?